 The project team consists of graduate students in the Department of Urban & Regional Planning at Florida State University.
 The team also includes Department of Urban and Regional Planning faculty (Dr. April Jackson and Dennis J. Smith, AICP), along with representatives from Florida State University’s DeVoe Moore Center (Dr. Sam Staley), and FAMU (Dr. Sandra Thompson).

 For more information or to become involved in the project, please email [email protected] or visit the North Star Legacy Communities website.
-An informational flyer can be viewed here as well.
+There is also an informational flyer as well.

 Updated: 09/22/2020